 The AACR supports the education, training, and professional development of early-career investigators in the cancer field.
-New in 2018: No annual dues required for Associate membership.
+No annual dues required for Associate membership.
 AACR Associate membership is open to graduate students, medical students and residents, and clinical and postdoctoral fellows who are enrolled in educational or training programs that could lead to careers in cancer research.
 The AACR is pleased to offer opportunities to investigators in the international community, in particular, those located in countries with emerging economies.
 World Bank List of Countries with Emerging Economies

 Benefits of Associate Membership

 Membership benefits include significantly reduced registration rates for participation in AACR Annual Meetings and special conferences, the privilege of sponsoring a proffered paper (abstract) for consideration for presentation at the AACR Annual Meeting, substantially reduced subscriptions rates to one or more of AACR’s nine scientific journals, a membership card that acknowledges the member is in good standing, and more.

 Give us your feedback

 The AACR continues to develop programs and activities to address the professional advancement needs of early-career members.
 As an exclusive Associate member benefit, the association is excited to announce a new Virtual Professional Development Forum Series that will launch in 2021.
 We need your input to help shape the series by identifying topics that are of most interest and value to you as early-career researchers.
 Don’t delay, share your recommendations by March 19, 2021.
 Give Us Your Feedback!

 The AACR offers a variety of scholar awards and travel grants that provide financial support for attendance at AACR Annual Meetings, special conferences, and other scientific meetings sponsored by the AACR worldwide.

 Associate Member Council (AMC)